ergest/sql_patterns/Book/chap2.md

 Pivoting is how we're going to calculate all the metrics for users, so this is an important concept to learn.

 ## Granularity Multiplication
+Granularity multiplication will happen if the tables you're joining have different levels of detail for the columns being joined on.
+This will cause the resulting number of rows to multiply.

+### Basic JOINs
 Joining tables is one of the most basic functions in SQL.
 Databases are designed to minimize redundancy of information and they do that by a process known as normalization.
 Joins then allow us to get all the information back in a single piece by combining these tables together.

-Granularity multiplication will happen if the tables you're joining have different levels of detail for the columns being joined on.
-This will cause the resulting number of rows to multiply.

 Let's look at an example: